phpMv/ubiquity-devtools/README.md

                   · Ubiquity action Users.search -p=name,address
                 and create the associated view
                   · Ubiquity action Users.search -p=name,address -v

+■ info:routes [] =>
+        · Display the cached routes.
+        · Aliases : info:r,info::routes
+        · Parameters :
+                -t      shortcut of --type
+                        Defines the type of routes to display.
+                        Possibles values :
+                        all,routes,rest

+                -l      shortcut of --limit
+                         Specifies the number of routes to return.

+                -o      shortcut of --offset
+                        Specifies the number of routes to skip before starting to return.

+                -s      shortcut of --search
+                        Search routes corresponding to a path.

+                -m      shortcut of --method
+                        Allows to specify a method with search attribute.
+                        Possibles values :
+                        get,post,put,delete,patch

+        × Samples :
+                  · Ubiquity info:routes
+                  · Ubiquity info:routes -type=rest
+                Only the routes with the method post
+                  · Ubiquity info:routes -type=rest -m=-post

+■ info:model [infoType] =>
+        · Returns the model meta datas.
+        · Aliases : info-model
+        · Parameters :
+                -s      shortcut of --separate
+                        If true, returns each info in a separate table

+                -m      shortcut of --model
+                        The model on which the information is sought.

+                -f      shortcut of --fields
+                        The fields to display in the table.

+        × Samples :
+                Gets metadatas for User class
+                  · Ubiquity info:model -m=User

+■ info:models [] =>
+        · Returns the models meta datas.
+        · Aliases : info-models
+        · Parameters :
+                -m      shortcut of --models
+                        The models on which the information is sought.

+                -f      shortcut of --fields
+                        The fields to display in the table.

+        × Samples :
+                Gets metadatas for all models
+                  · Ubiquity info:models
+                Gets metadatas for User and Group models · Ubiquity info:models -m=User,Group
+                Gets all primary keys for all models
+                  · Ubiquity info:models -f=#primaryKeys

+■ info:validation [memberName] =>
+        · Returns the models validation info.
+        · Aliases : info-validation,info:validators,info-validators
+        · Parameters :
+                -s      shortcut of --separate
+                        If true, returns each info in a separate table

+                -m      shortcut of --model
+                        The model on which the information is sought.

+        × Samples :
+                Gets validators for User class
+                  · Ubiquity info:validation -m=User
+                Gets validators for User class on member firstname · Ubiquity info:validation firstname -m=User

+■ config [] =>
+        · Returns the config informations from app/config/config.php.
+        · Aliases : info-config,info:config
+        · Parameters :
+                -f      shortcut of --fields
+                        The fields to display.

+        × Samples :
+                Display all config vars
+                  · Ubiquity config
+                Display database config vars
+                  · Ubiquity config -f=database

+■ config:set [] =>
+        · Modify/add variables and save them in app/config/config.php.
+Supports only long parameters with --.
+        · Aliases : info-set,set:config,set-config
+        × Samples :
+                Assigns a new value to siteURL
+                  · Ubiquity config:set --siteURL=http://127.0.0.1/quick-start/
+                Change the database name and port
+                  · Ubiquity config:set --database.dbName=blog --database.port=3307

 ```

 ### Project creation